 All restaurants seem to have a story.
-In our case, the idea for Yunnan by Potomac took shape gradually.
-Our owner and general manager Zongmin Li had enjoyed Yunnan food from childhood in Yunnan and had introduced it to her husband and business partner John Bruce.
-It was however unavailable in restaurants where we lived and, like many Yunnanese abroad, Zongmin longed for it.
-On our visits to family in Kunming, the capital of Yunnan, she would sometimes disappear at odd hours.
-Concerned at first, John relaxed once he learned that she could always be found in a nearby noodle shop, crouched over a streaming bowl of spicy mixian.
+In the case of Yunnan By Potomac Noodle House, the idea took shape gradually.
+The owner Zongmin Li has enjoyed Yunnan food from childhood in Yunnan and had introduced it to her husband and business partner John Bruce many years ago.
+It was however unavailable in restaurants nearby and like many Yunnanese abroad, Zongmin longed for it.
+On visits to Yunnan, Zongmin would sometimes disappear at odd hours, but could always be found in a nearby noodle shop, crouched over a streaming bowl of spicy mixian.

-Zongmin had always talked about the need for a Yunnan noodle house near us, but things only got serious when we lived in Beijing in 2013-2016 while she managed Ford Foundation’s research program on natural resources management in western China.
-Eating out in Beijing, we found that Yunnan eateries were popping up in the capital.
-Zongmin’s work visits to Yunnan gave us an opportunity to explore local dishes more systematically.
+Zongmin had “jokingly” talked about opening a Yunnan mixian noodle house for many years, but things only got serious when John and her lived in Beijing between 2013-2016 while she managed Ford Foundation’s research program on natural resources management in western China.
+Eating out in Beijing, they found that Yunnan eateries were popping up in the capital, which was new and very exciting.
+Zongmin’s work visits to Yunnan during that time also provided the perfect opportunity to explore Yunnan’s local dishes and flavors.